-Refused entry to closest appropriate non-government school
+Lack of accommodation at the nearest appropriate non-government school

-If entry to the closest appropriate non-government school/campus is refused on the grounds the school is at capacity, students may travel to the next nearest school of that denomination and still be considered to be attending their closest school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
-Evidence of refused entry from all closer appropriate schools is required to be submitted with the application to travel.
-This is usually in the form of a letter from the principal of the closer school.
+If entry to the nearest appropriate non-government school/campus is refused on the grounds the school is at capacity, students may travel to the next nearest non-government school of that denomination and still be considered to be attending their nearest school for the purposes of this program.

+Evidence of refused entry from all nearer appropriate schools is required to be submitted with the application to travel.
+This is usually in the form of a letter from the principal of each nearer school.

-Students in Years 11 and 12
+Subject choice for students in Years 11 and 12

-If two or more subjects chosen for VCE are not available at their closest appropriate school/ campus, Year 11 and 12 students may travel to a more distant school of that denomination and are still considered to be attending their closest school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
-Evidence that subjects are not provided by closer schools is required to be submitted with the application to travel.
-This is usually in the form of a letter from the principal of the closer school.
+Year 11 and 12 students may travel to a more distant school/campus of the same denomination if two or more of their chosen subjects are not available at their nearest appropriate school/campus.
+These students will be considered to be attending their nearest appropriate school/campus and eligible for the SBP.

+Evidence that subjects are not provided at the nearer appropriate schools/campuses is required and must be submitted with the application to travel to the more distant school.
+This is usually in the form of a letter from the principal of each nearer school.

-Single sex non-government schools
+Single-sex non-government schools

-Students attending their closest appropriate single sex non-government school/campus are considered to be attending their closest appropriate school for the purposes of this program.
-Students in this category are therefore eligible to travel at no cost.
+Students attending their nearest appropriate single-sex non-government school/campus are considered to be attending their nearest appropriate school for the purposes of this program.